 Advertising, marketing, PR, and design are industries that seem to pride themselves on how hard they work their employees.
 There’s a famous saying that has been used by many creative directors and executives over the years: “If you don’t come in on Saturday, don’t bother showing up on Sunday.”
 Basically, if you’re not ready to work 24/7, we don’t want you.

 However, with the advent of social media, the problem has increased exponentially.
 Now, advertising messages are being pushed out around the clock, and they're not all automated.
-Someone has to do it, and it is leading to more stress, poor health, and in the case of one poor Dentsu worker, suicide.
+Someone has to do it, and it is leading to more stress, poor health, and worse.
 This is unacceptable.
 Your job is not your life, and it should never be responsible for anyone taking theirs.

 Talk to your manager as soon as possible and take a break.
 Not a five-minute break, and not a couple of days at home.
 You need a complete and total cut-off from work.
 Basically, you need a vacation.